In Him Ministries:

 Galatians 3:18, “For if the inheritance comes by the law, it no longer comes by promise; but God gave it to Abraham by a promise.”

-The law was only a temporary covenant from Moses until John the Baptist.
+The Mosaic law was only a temporary covenant.

-Galatians 3:19, “Why then the law?
-It was added because of transgressions, until the offspring should come to whom the promise had been made, and it was put in place through angels by an intermediary” (c.f.
-Luke 16:16)
+Galatians 3:19, “Why then was the law given?
+It was added because of transgressions, until the arrival of the seed to whom the promise referred.
+It was administered through angels by a mediator.” (cf. Luke 16:16)

-Galatians 3:21, “Is the law then contrary to the promises of God?
+Galatians 3:21, “Is the law, then, opposed to the promises of God?
 Certainly not!
-For if a law had been given that could give life, then righteousness would indeed be by the law.”
+For if a law had been given that could impart life, then righteousness would certainly have come from the law.”

-The law is a prison that enslaves those who try to keep it.
+The law is a prison that enslaves those who try to live by it.

-Galatians 3:22-23, “But the Scripture imprisoned everything under sin, so that the promise by faith in Jesus Christ might be given to those who believe.
-23 Now before faith came, we were held captive under the law, imprisoned until the coming faith would be revealed.”
+Galatians 3:22-23, “But the Scripture pronounces all things confined by sin, so that by faith in Jesus Christ the promise might be given to those who believe.
+Before this faith came, we were held in custody under the law, locked up until faith should be revealed.”

-Galatians 3:24-25, “So then, the law was our guardian until Christ came, in order that we might be justified by faith.
-25 But now that faith has come, we are no longer under a guardian,”
+Galatians 3:24-25, “So the law became our guardian to lead us to Christ, that we might be justified by faith.
+Now that faith has come, we are no longer under a guardian.”

 It is through faith in Christ alone that we become part of God’s family.

-Galatians 3:26-29, “for in Christ Jesus you are all sons of God, through faith.
-27 For as many of you as were baptized into Christ have put on Christ.
-28 There is neither Jew nor Greek, there is neither slave nor free, there is no male and female, for you are all one in Christ Jesus.
-29 And if you are Christ’s, then you are Abraham’s offspring, heirs according to promise.”
+Galatians 3:26-29, “You are all sons of God through faith in Christ Jesus.
+For all of you who were baptized into Christ have clothed yourselves with Christ.
+There is neither Jew nor Greek, slave nor free, male nor female, for you are all one in Christ Jesus.
+And if you belong to Christ, then you are Abraham’s seed and heirs according to the promise.”

 Jesus was born under the law to redeem us from the curse of the law.

-Galatians 4:4-5, “But when the fullness of time had come, God sent forth his Son, born of woman, born under the law, 5 to redeem those who were under the law, so that we might receive adoption as sons.”
+Galatians 4:4-5, “But when the time had fully come, God sent His Son, born of a woman, born under the law, to redeem those under the law, that we might receive our adoption as sons.”

-The law is a slave master that we are freed from when we trust is Christ for our salvation.
+The law is a slave master that we are freed from when we trust in Christ Jesus alone for our salvation.

-Galatians 4:7, “So you are no longer a slave, but a son, and if a son, then an heir through God.”
+Galatians 4:7, “So you are no longer a slave, but a son; and since you are a son, you are also an heir through God.”

 Observing the Old Covenant’s system of worship leads to legalism.